web3kat/100DoC24LW3/README.md

  Day 2:
  1. Learned JavaScript arrays from Alchemy University's JavaScript course. <br />
  2. Learned how to sort band names without articles by using regex from Wes Bos' JavaScript30 challenge. <br />

+ Day 3:
+ 1. Learned how to add up a number of hours and minutes from multiple videos using JavaScript reduce from Wes Bos' JavaScript30 challenge. <br />
+ 2. Organized my notes for Alchemy University's JavaScript course. <br />